-^{}The eleven members of the Board of Directors have been appointed for a term of three years, which commenced on 25 October 2020.
+\The eleven members of the Board of Directors have been appointed for a term of three years, which commenced on 25 October 2020.

-^{}Engr.
+\\Engr.
 Mosaed Bin Sulaiman AlOhali resigned and was replaced by Engr.
 Abdulaziz Bin Asker Al-Harbi as an acting Chief Executive Officer effective from 25 April 2021.

-Statement of Directors' responsibilities for the preparation and approval of the consolidated interim financial statements for the year ended 31 March 2021 (Unaudited)
+Statement of Directors' responsibilities for the preparation and approval of the consolidated interim financial statements for the quarter and six months ended 30 June 2021 (Unaudited)